 We typically hunt the classic pinch points, funnels or doe bedding areas during this time.
 By Mid-November, the majority of leaves have fallen off the hardwoods and visibility increase in the once dense timber.
 With the rolling bluff country in Pike and Calhoun counties that we hunt, whitetails can be visible from several hundred yards away and makes for an entertaining hunt.
 Bucks can be called in from a distance during this timeframe when they are in-between estrous does.
 Especially if it’s a “new” buck is in an unfamiliar area!

 We plant several acres of strategically placed food plots that enhance natural corridors that mature bucks utilize during the rut already.
 Several of our farms we have leased for over 10 years!
 Several years of history hunting farms during the rut really lends a hand in figuring out where mature bucks travel during day light hours.

 We use several trail cameras on each farm to help us keep track of deer movement and when new bucks are in the area.
 Even though we run trail cameras year-around, we typically harvest several bucks a year we have little to no history with during the peak of the rut.

 Weather Conditions During the Rut

 The weather in Mid-November is historically just right for bowhunters.
 Lows in the 30’s and highs in the 50’s make for a comfortable hunt.
-We do have the occasional snow in November but it typically doesn’t stick around long.
-Even if we do have a warm spell during the rut, it may suppress overall deer movement more towards the dawn and dusk hours but bucks will still be on the move.
+We do have the occasional snow in November, but it typically does not stick around long.
+Even if we do have a warm spell during the rut, it may suppress overall deer movement more towards the dawn and dusk hours, but bucks will still be on the move.

 I hope to see you at the lodge this season!